 The American Opportunity Tax Credit

-Receive up to $2,500 for undergraduate college education costs
+You could receive up to $2,500 for undergraduate college costs

 The American Opportunity tax credit (AOC) is a partially refundable credit for undergraduate college education expenses.
-Congress talked about eliminating some educational tax breaks at the end of 2017, the AOC survived.
-It can still be claimed in 2018 and in future years if you qualify.
+Congress talked about eliminating some educational tax breaks at the end of 2017; the AOC survived.
+It can still be claimed for 2018 and in future years if you qualify.

 The AOC is worth up to $2,500 for the first $4,000 you spend on qualifying educational expenses on behalf of you, your spouse, or your dependents.

-The American Opportunity credit is gradually reduced—referred to as "phasing out"—for single taxpayers with modified adjusted gross incomes of $80,000, or $160,000 for married taxpayers who file jointly.
+The AOC is gradually reduced—referred to as "phasing out"—for single taxpayers with modified adjusted gross incomes (MAGI) of $80,000, or $160,000 for married taxpayers who file jointly.
 These thresholds apply to 2018.
 Congress sometimes adjusts phase-outs to keep pace with inflation.

 The Refundable Portion of the Credit